BastiaanJansen/TourJS/README.md

 # TourJS
 Tour.JS is a javascript library for guiding users through your app.

-Go for documentation, feature list and demp to my [website][website].
+Go for documentation, feature list and demo to my [website][website].

 <p align="center">
     <a href="https://bastiaan225.github.io/TourJS/">